Gobiconodon: Discovery and naming

 Gobiconodon bathoniensis was described in 2016 by Percy M. Butler and Denise Sigogneau-Russell based on materials found in the Forest Marble Formation of England, which is dated to the Bathonian age of the Late Jurassic.
-The holotype (M46527) consists of an upper right molariform from the Old Cement Works Quarry of Kirtlington, Oxfordshire.
+The holotype (NHMUK PV M 46527) consists of an upper right molariform from the Old Cement Works Quarry of Kirtlington, Oxfordshire.
 Other specimens include two upper left molariforms from Kirtlington and a possible upper right molariform from Swyre, Dorset.
 As with G. palaios, the attribution of G. bathoniensis to the genus Gobiconodon is based mainly on the triangulated cusps of the teeth.
 A 2020 paper by Kusuhashi et al. therefore recommended that its attribution to Gobiconodon should be reexamined.